-Cathay continues to implement "Talent Quality-management System" (TTQS) as a means of building a robust employee development framework.
-Cathay Life had even become the first financial institution in Taiwan to be consecutively awarded gold certification in 2014,
+Cathay continues to implement "Talent Qualitymanagement System" (TTQS) as a means of building a robust employee development framework.
+Cathay Life had even become the first financial institution in Taiwan to be consecutively awarded gold certification in 2014, and was the first company in Taiwan to introduce CFP (Certified Financial Planner) courses back in 2012.
+By the end of 2014, the CFP course had trained a total of 2,396 employees and helped 156 people attain AFP/CFP certification.
+Today, Cathay Life is the company with the most AFP/CFP certificate holders, presenting 30% of total certificate holders in the insurance business.

-Diverse learning channels
+• Diverse learning channels